Tribal Government Affairs

 The State Board of Community and Technical Colleges (SBCTC) joins other state agencies and public education institutions to build government-to-government relationships with Washington's 29 federally recognized tribes.

-Some of our community and technical colleges are already working with local Tribes to build trust and relationships from which to build authentic, respectful change and open pathways of opportunities.
-This Tribal engagement needs statewide coordination and training, so colleges are appropriately prepared to begin this work with sovereign nations.
+Currently, some of our community and technical colleges are working with local Tribes to build trust and relationships from which to build authentic, respectful change, as well as to open pathways of opportunities.
+Tribal engagement needs statewide coordination and training, so colleges are appropriately prepared to begin this work with sovereign nations.
 Community and technical colleges across the state have mobilized and are requesting technical assistance to engage regional and local Tribes.

 Contacts